-ExtForce makes all possible combinations of bond breakages/formations which are consistent with preset valencies of the atoms and with products lying below the maximum energy of the system.
-Once the combinations are known, forces are applied to break/form the selected bonds.
-This sampling does not need to include the number of trajectories and has not been implemented yet for qcore.
+ChemKnow makes all possible combinations of bond breakages/formations which are consistent with preset valencies of the atoms and with products lying below the maximum energy of the system.
+Once the combinations are known, the starting and ending points are obtained after a constrained MD simulation with external forces applied to break/form the selected bonds.
+Then, a NEB calculation tries to obtain a path connecting both states, and the highest point of the NEB is subjected to TS optimization.
+This sampling does not need to include the number of trajectories and has not been implemented yet for gcore.